lupyuen/lupyuen.github.io/src/what.md

 Probably more suitable for Education right now...
 For learning what happens when a Smartphone boots, how it renders graphics to the LCD Display.

-(Daily Driver is an interesting project for students!)
+(Turning NuttX into Daily Driver might be an interesting project for students!)

-TODO

-_Suitable for Education / Teaching?_

-Check out the 13 articles on everything inside-out about NuttX on PinePhone...

-And esoteric topics too...

-(Great for Bedtime Reading!)

-(For Retro Fans: NuttX for PinePhone is probably more [__MINIX__](https://www.minix3.org/) than Linux)

 TODO